As Deaths Mount, Volunteer EMTs At New Jersey's Coronavirus Epicenter Labor On

 Teaneck is the hardest hit town in the hardest hit county in the state and was an early epicenter for the outbreak.
 The rate of infection for the North Jersey suburb of 40,000 people is slightly higher than in New York City.
 Working the front lines is the all-volunteer, unpaid Teaneck EMT squad that for weeks has responded to an alarming number of calls.

 "This is really when we're needed the most," says Capt.
 Jacob Finkelstein, 24.
-"Our volunteers, they're giving 200, 300 percent, whatever it takes to make sure that we are here."
+"Our volunteers, they're giving 200, 300%, whatever it takes to make sure that we are here."

 National